isomerpages/govtech-gobusiness-main/_browse-all-solutions-Early-Childhood/Data-Mining-Analytics-for-Preschools--Centre-Operations-and-Child-Development-.md

 Up to 50% for SMEs, 30% for non-SMEs

-This solution is supported by Early Child Development Agency (ECDA).
+This solution is supported by ECDA.

 ## Pre-Approved Solutions